Robert Mueller Testifies Donald Trump Gave ‘Boost’ To ‘Illegal Activity’ By Gushing Over Wikileaks In 2016

 Illinois Democrat Mike Quigley quoted several statements made by Trump during the 2016 campaign, according to Bloomberg News, including, “I love Wikileaks… This Wikileaks stuff is unbelievable… This Wikileaks is like a treasure trove… Boy, I love reading those Wikileaks.”

-Quigley then asked Mueller for his response to Trump’s praise of Wikileaks, as quoited by Bertrand, and Mueller said that to call Trump’s statements “problematic” would be “an understatement in terms of what it displays in terms of giving some hope or some boost to what is and should be illegal activity.”
+Quigley then asked Mueller for his response to Trump’s praise of Wikileaks, as quoted by Bertrand, and Mueller said that to call Trump’s statements “problematic” would be “an understatement in terms of what it displays in terms of giving some hope or some boost to what is and should be illegal activity.”

-In fact, in the final month of the 2016 campaign, according to a count by Vox.com, Trump mentioned Wikileaks in public approximately five times every day — a total of 164 mention of Wikileaks in that final month alone.
+In fact, in the final month of the 2016 campaign, according to a count by Vox, Trump mentioned Wikileaks in public approximately five times every day — a total of 164 mentions of Wikileaks in that final month alone.

 Nonetheless, as The Inquisitr has reported, Trump when asked last November about Wikileaks founder Julian Assange, Trump simply said, “I don’t know much about him, I really don’t.”